Ujjwalb09/password-generator-react/README.md

 # Password Generator

-This project contains a simple password generator app built with react and tailwind CSS that generates a random password including option to add random numbers and special characters.
+This project contains a simple password generator app built with react and styled with Tailwind CSS.
+It allow users to effortlessly generate secure passwords, with the added flexibility of including random numbers and special characters.

 ## Sample